robidity/solidity-initial-coin-offering/README.md

 TokenPresale.sol SC must be deployed (by passing ERC20 Token smart contract address in the constructor) right after Token.sol is deployed, otherwise any attacker may set the presale contract address by calling setPresaleContractAddress() from Token.sol.
 If you decide to deploy both SC at once, it is done automatically by Truffle, avoiding any risk.

-ℹ NOTICE: Token.sol can't be deployed on localhost due to PancakeSwap Router address can't be reached from local, so if you need to do some testings, it should be deployed on the testnet or mainnet.

 ## 📄 Token.sol

 This smart contract allows to create and manage an ERC20 Token.
 It has the following features: